tomazweiss/tomazweiss.github.io/_posts/2023-10-15-so_2023_compensation.md

 Naturally, this survey data exhibits bias.
 Countries with less than 30 responses after applying all filters have been removed from the image.
-Exchange rates from 2023-06-02 were used for conversion to USD.

 [![so_2023_compensation]({{site.url}}/assets/images/so_2023_compensation.png)]({{site.url}}/assets/images/so_2023_compensation.png){:target="_blank"}